 Seating and Configurations

-Both the Nuna Mixx and UPPAbaby Cruz have similar configurations and seating.
+When comparing UPPAbaby Cruz vs. Nuna MIXX, they both have similar configurations and seating.
 Their seats can face either direction, have adjustable recline options, footrest options, and both can be paired with an infant car seat or bassinet.

 The reversible seats allow your child to face you or face forward, according to the preference of the child and what makes them more comfortable.